actions/setup-python/README.md

 - optionally installing and adding to PATH a version of Python that is already installed in the tools cache.
 - downloading, installing and adding to PATH an available version of Python from GitHub Releases ([actions/python-versions](https://github.com/actions/python-versions/releases)) if a specific version is not available in the tools cache.
 - failing if a specific version of Python is not preinstalled or available for download.
+- optionally caching dependencies for pip and pipenv.
 - registering problem matchers for error output.

 # What's new